-The Office of Institutional Research and Assessment is responsible for the College's Institutional Effectiveness (IE) program.
+The Office of Analytics and Continuous Improvement is responsible for the College's Institutional Effectiveness (IE) program.
 As an institution engaged in an ongoing quest for quality and accountability, Spartanburg Methodist College demonstrates how well it fulfills its mission through activities coordinated by this office.
 The College employs a comprehensive system of planning and evaluation in all major aspects of its operation.
 Planning and evaluation of teaching and learning and administration and educational support services provide documentation of effectiveness and support the use of results in decision making on the campus.

 The chief tool employed in the College's IE program is Institutional Research.
 Institutional Research (IR) involves collecting, reporting and evaluating data.
 The Office of Institutional Research and Assessment reports college data to the Integrated Postsecondary Education Data Systems (IPEDS), the South Carolina Commission on Higher Education (CHE), South Carolina Independent Colleges and Universities, Inc. (SCICU) and certain other agencies.
 The Office prepares and publishes the annual SMC Fact Book, a yearly report of characteristics of the student body.
-The Office conducts surveys, including the College's graduate and employer follow up surveys.
 A principle function of the Office is to coordinate outcome and goal assessment (part of the planning process) from all college units.